Standards Of Practice

 use of certain antimicrobials for initial therapy considered

-important in treat refractory infections in human or
+important in treating refractory infections in human or

 veterinary medicine. |